mosen/salt-osx/README.md

     login.auto_login

-Enable or disable auto-login for the specified username:
+Enable or disable auto-login for the specified username **NOTE: Not currently working, need to encode password hash**:

     login.set_auto_login true username  # To enable, or login.set_auto_login false          # to disable.